Inclusive Crash Test Dummies

 Method: Rethinking Standards and Reference Models

 Test dummies were first developed for the U.S. Air Force in 1949.
 Women were excluded from major combat roles in the armed forces at this time, so the young, male body was given priority in the design of military safety technologies.
 This bias, however, was not corrected when test dummies were developed for civilian use, where both women and men of different ages, body habitus, and size have urgent safety needs.
-Researchers are now developing crash test dummies and computer simulations that represent average-sized women, elderly people, and obese people, though these are not yet required by law for automotive safety testing (Hu et al., 2012; Gruley, 2018; Linder & Svensson, 2019).
+A first step was taken with the development of a small occupant (the 5th percentile female) and a large occupant (the 95th percentile male) crash tests dummies for high-speed frontal impacts.
+These, however, are both simply scaled versions of the 50th percentile male.
+In side and rear impacts the average make crash test dummy is used; no small or large dummies have been made for these impact directions.
+Researchers are now developing crash test dummies and computer models that represent average-sized women, elderly people, and obese people, though these are not yet required by law for automotive safety testing (Hu et al., 2012; Ösths et al., 2016, 2018; Linder & Svensson, 2019, John et al., 2022).

 Method: Analyzing Sex